Praneshss/Modeling_of_APUF_Compositions/128bit/HalfMillion/dataset/README.md

-This folder contains the (128 bit Challenge and Half Million CRPs) parity vector file.
+This folder contains the (128 bit Challenge and Half Million Challenges) parity vector file.

 Update!